 In early 1916 Charley moved over to Rolla Artis, a subsidiary of the Rudolph Wurlitzer Piano Company.
 While there he recorded under the name of Billy King (sometimes spelled as Billie).
 His May 1917 Draft record shows him supporting a wife and baby, and employed by New York publisher Waterson, Berlin & Snyder, who had a Chicago office.
 This suggests the possibility he may have been associated with them during his time in New York.
 That particular job may predate or coincide with his next important position, as at some point in 1917 he landed a job at the Imperial Piano Roll Company in Chicago, who had just lost one of their prime artists, Lewis J. Fuiks, to Ampico in New York City.
 There he would become famous as Victor Arden.

 One of the first announcements of his employment appeared in the Music Trade Review of July 14, 1917: "Added to the Imperial list now is the work of Charlie Straight, a young fellow who can make the piano talk in any language that he wishes."
 In short order he was put in charge of their popular song series, arranging and playing his own rolls as well as arranging or editing those of other players.
 As if this achievement wasn't enough, he was also tapped by rival roll manufacturer QRS within a couple of years, contributing additional originals to them as well as more arrangements of popular songs, one of the few players to pull this feat off.
-It was also in late 1917 or early 1918 that his second daughter, June, would come into the world.
+On November 10, 1917, his second daughter, June Philomena, would come into the world.

 The Imperial Player Roll Co., of this city, which is credited with being the first to produce jazz rolls for player pianos, has apparently registered another hit with a new player roll production, the Banjo Rag.
 The new Banjo Rags are the work of Charley Straight, known as the Paderewski of ragtime, who is under an exclusive arrangement with the Imperial Co.
 In them he has found the opportunity to emphasize his unique musical ability to its fullest extent.